Search Results - memory

 Use of Neurotrophic Factor-alpha1/Carboxypeptidase E (CPE) to Treat Alzheimer Disease

-Abstract: There is no known cure for Alzheimer’s disease, a brain disorder that severely affects memory, thinking, learning, and organizing skills.
-It eventually decreases a person’s ability to carry out simple, daily activities.
-It is predicted that over 14 million Americans will develop Alzheimer’s without effective treatment options.
-Mild cognitive...
+Summary: The NICHD is seeking licensees for development of Carboxypeptidase E (CPE) as a therapy for MCI or AD.
+Description of Technology: There is no known cure for Alzheimer’s disease, a brain disorder that severely affects memory, thinking, learning, and organizing skills.
+It eventually decreases a person’s ability to carry out simple,...

 Keywords(s): “Cognitive impairment”, Ad, Alzheimer’s Disease, BNDF, brain, Brain-Derived Neurotrophic Factor, Carboxypeptidase E, CPE, Hippocampus, LOH, MCI, MEMORY, Mild Cognitive Impairment, NEURODEGENERATION, NEUROTROPHIC

-Category(s): TherapeuticArea > Neurology, Application > Therapeutics, Collaboration Sought > Licensing
+Category(s): TherapeuticArea > Neurology, Application > Therapeutics, Collaboration Sought > Licensing, Collaboration Sought > Collaboration

 Single-Cycle Processing-in-SRAM Logic Circuit Design